 Home » Travelling with a dog in a campervan

-It’s important that you remember the highway code when travelling with your dogs.
-Are they secure and restrained (if appropriate)?
+It’s important to remember the highway code when travelling with your dogs.
 It might look cool to have a hanging head out of the window with a lolling tongue and flying ears, but it isn’t the safest.
 So, make sure they travel in a designated area that complies with legal requirements!
+A few of our pet-friendly campers have secured crates in the rear.

 PACK FOR YOUR DOG

 It sounds obvious, but make sure you plan your dog’s suitcase requirements just as meticulously as your own.
-We’ve certainly fallen foul of this before, and ended up sacrificing a cereal bowl or two because we forgot their food bowls.
-A good quick checklist:
+The last thing you want is to have to sacrifice one or two cereal bowls because you forgot their food bowls.
+Here’s a basic checklist to get you started:

 - Any medication;